Skip to main content

 The SheetJS NodeJS module can be imported from scripts in an Excel Custom Functions project.

 The sheet_to_json helper function can generate arrays of arrays of values based on the worksheet data.
-Excel custom functions transparently treat these as Dynamic Arrays.
+Excel custom functions transparently treat arrays of arrays as Dynamic Arrays.

 src\functions\functions.js